 You can take a day tour to Monteverde from San Jose, like this one, or you can visit the park independently to allow yourself more time for exploration.
 It is an easy 35km drive from San Jose.
 There is also a public bus service from San Jose to Santa Elena that departs twice a day (6.30 am and 2.30 pm).

 We spent one night in Monteverde, which gave us enough time to see the cloud forest, visit the hummingbird gallery, and do a nocturnal tour.
 But you could easily add another day and explore more walking trails in reserve.
 A visit to Monteverde is one of the best things to do in Costa Rica on a budget.

 Manuel Antonio National Park

-From the misty mountains of the continental divide, we headed back to the coast and to Manuel Antonio National Park.
-One of the most popular of Costa Rica National Parks, Manuel Antonio is also one of the most crowded ones.
+From the misty mountains of the continental divide, we headed back to the coast and to Manuel Antonio National Park via Playa Hermosa.
+One of the most popular Costa Rican National Parks, Manuel Antonio, is also one of the most crowded.
 There is a bitumen road running all the way from the park gate to the beach – not exactly a wilderness experience.

 Visiting Manuel Antonio National Park

 Manuel Antonio National Park is an easy 20-minute drive from Quepos.
 It can be explored independently or on a guided tour from Quepos.
 The park is closed on Mondays.
 You can also visit Manuel Antonio on an organized tour, like this one from San Jose.

 There are some fantastic accommodation options in Quepos.
 You can rent an entire house with incredible ocean or jungle views.
 We found Quepos to be the perfect place to splurge on a nice house.
 It wasn’t even a real splurge – the accommodation in Quepos is surprisingly inexpensive.